elatella/jenkins-techlab/content/en/docs/20_additional/scripted/09_scripted_artifacts.md

 These examples use the recommended options for Maven in pipeline jobs.
 See <https://jenkins.io/doc/pipeline/examples/#maven-and-jdk-specific-version> for details.

-**Note:** Check the pipeline screen and build log output on the Jenkins main.
+**Note:** Check the pipeline screen and build log output on the Jenkins controller.
 The build has also an additional "Test Result" link.